Tartarus Backyard Ultra

 The concept of a backyard ultra is quite simple and has been encouraged by Gary Cantrell, aka Lazarus Lake and/or Laz, who founded both Big Backyard Ultra and the Barkley Marathons.

 Tartarus Backyard Ultra will follow closely to Laz’s original format.
 The concept is simple.
 It’s a last person standing race.
 In the end, only one Runner and one Rucker will finish the race.

-We've analyzed lots of data from weather and terrain and have found that Camp 7 and the end of September make the most ideal conditions for human potential in both running and rucking.
+We've analyzed lots of data from weather and terrain and have found that Camp 7 and the month of August make the most ideal conditions for human potential in both running and rucking.

 To be clear, these are two separate races.
 There is a running race and a rucking race.
 You can only participate in one or the other.

-At 0700 hours on Friday, September 27th, 2019, we will start a race at the old airstrip in Camp 7 and will use the local trails to complete the daytime loop that is 4.1667 miles (Runners) and 3.2 miles (Ruckers).
+At 0800 hours, we will start a race at the old airstrip in Camp 7 and will use the local trails to complete the daytime loop that is 4.1667 miles (Runners) and 3.2 miles (Ruckers).